 The house is initially reminiscent of a chateau, but many of its features are shared by great residences of the era in Britain and Ireland.
 Mysteriously, the Manor is laid out as a Calendar House.
 365 stained windows and 52 chimneys mark the annual tally of days and weeks.
 Sleuthing visitors may be able to spot references to the 7 days of the week and 12 months of the year.
 Although there are other examples of such buildings, they are rare, and no one is certain why the Earl determined on this symbolism.
 This allusive quality is heightened by discreet gargoyles and French or Latin mottoes graven on secluded walls.

-Records indicate that the Earl was prone to changing his mind.
+Though construction of the Manor House began in 1832, records indicate that the Earl was prone to changing his mind.
 As a result, when he died in 1850, the Manor still stood incomplete, compelling his son to return home from Britain to complete what his father had begun.
 With a new generation came zest and focus.
 The 3rd Earl decided to commission an innovative new architect, Philip Charles Hardwick, whose remit also ran to laying out the garden.

 Only in the early 1860s did the vision of an agonised man three decades previously became realised.
 To this day Adare Manor speaks volubly for the talent and inventiveness of the people who laboured over it.
 Some of their story will always be locked in its stones, but what can be seen today bears eloquent testimony to their skill and vision.

 Until 1982 the Dunraven’s kept their family seat here.
 The Manor House and 840 acre estate was purchased in its entirety five years leter.
 In the Dunraven tradition, no effort was spared in a restoration that sought to preserve the grand ethos of the house’s earlier epoch.
 And rightly so, because it is never forgotten here that the Manor is not only a hotel but a great and intriguing house.